Kate-h36/Fiftyville/README.md

   ## Overview

-The goal of the Mystery Solver Program is to aid in solving a mysterious case by using SQL queries on a provided database.
+The goal of Fiftyville is to aid in solving a mysterious case by using SQL queries on a provided database.
 The program maintains a log of SQL queries in the `log.sql `  file, tracking the investigative process step by step.
 Upon conclusion, the identified culprit, their escape city, and accomplice are recorded in the `answers.txt` file.

 ## Files Included